SAS-DHRH/genai-cch-toolkit/index.md

 **Please don’t hesitate to add interesting resources or questions you might have!
 This is a work-in-progress.**

-Learn how to create a super quick easy website for a workshop by writing a few markdown files!
-Host it for free on GitHub with gh-pages, and share!
-Fun!

-{% include toc.html %}

 {% include template/credits.html %}